-Contractor agrees to pay (as liquidated damages and not as a penalty) the amount set forth below and further agrees that this amount may be deducted by the WPWMA from payments to Contractor by the WPWMA:
+Contractor agrees to pay (as liquidated damages and not as a penalty) the amount set forth below and further agrees that this amount may be deducted by the WPWMA from payments to Contractor by the WPWMA, but only to the extent (a) Contractor fails to resolve any such regulatory infraction to the issuing regulatory agency’s reasonable satisfaction within thirty (30) days’ receipt of written notice, or (b) WPWMA has suffered damages in the form of a fine or penalty assessed by a regulatory agency for such regulatory infraction:

-For each Area of Concern any part of the Facility receives from any regulatory body related to Contractor’s performance or failure to perform its responsibilities pertaining to operation of the Facility as outlined in this Agreement that occurs in two (2) or more consecutive months: $5,000 per month or portion thereof until the Area of Concern is resolved.
+For each Area of Concern any part of the Facility receives from any regulatory body related to Contractor’s performance or failure to perform its responsibilities pertaining to operation of the Facility as outlined in this Agreement that occurs in two (2) or more consecutive months: $5,000 per month or portion thereof until the Area of Concern is resolved to the reasonable satisfaction of the issuing regulatory body.

-For each Notice of Violation any part of the Facility receives from any regulatory body related to Contractor responsibilities as it pertains to operation of the Facility as outlined in this Agreement: $5,000 per month or portion thereof until the Notice of Violation is resolved.
+For each Notice of Violation any part of the Facility receives from any regulatory body related to Contractor responsibilities as it pertains to operation of the Facility as outlined in this Agreement: $5,000 per month or portion thereof until the Notice of Violation is resolved to the reasonable satisfaction of the issuing regulatory body.

-The liquidated damages provided for herein are the WPWMA’s sole monetary remedy for the Areas of Concern and Notices of Violation for which they are assessed.
+The liquidated damages provided for herein are the WPWMA’s sole monetary remedy for the Areas of Concern and Notice of Violations for which they are assessed.

 The above amounts are effective as of July 1, 2022 and may only be adjusted by written agreement between both WPWMA and Contractor.

 The liquidated damages set forth in this section shall not apply to such matters caused by any third party, except for matters caused by Contractor’s subcontractors.
-Nothwithstanding the above liquidated damages, Contractor shall be responsible to pay any fines or monetary penalties assessed by any regulatory body associated with any Notice of Violation related to the Contractor responsibilities.
-Materials Recovery Facility and Construction and Demolition Debris Processing Area Operations
+Notwithstanding the above liquidated damages, Contractor shall be responsible to pay any fines or monetary penalties assessed by any regulatory body associated with any Notice of Violation related to Contractor’s operations under this Agreement.

 Contractor shall operate the Facility in accordance with the following provisions and as specified elsewhere in this Agreement and as set forth in Exhibit F.